RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Here’s the thing: complete hair loss from male pattern balding is often permanent hair loss, given enough time.

-Men may see limited hair regrowth from using medications to treat their balding, but generally speaking, once a hair follicle has been made dormant and unproductive for long enough, it’s dead.
-Dead follicles don’t come back.
+Men may see limited growth of new hair from using medications to treat their balding, but generally speaking, once a hair follicle has been made dormant and unproductive for long enough, it’s dead.
+Inactive follicles don’t come back.

 According to the American Academy of Dermatology, only some men see regrowth of hair from medications.
-If you want to regrow lost hair, your best shot is starting treatment immediately, which can increase your likelihood of successfully regrowing follicles you’ve just lost.
+If you want to regrow lost hair, your best shot is to start treatment immediately, which can increase your likelihood of successfully regrowing the follicles you’ve just lost.

 Hair damage that results from androgenetic alopecia and certain types of scarring hair loss are almost always permanent, especially if left untreated for long enough.